 Uri (“우리”) means our or us: “Our Tours.”
 It’s a universal Korean concept signifying community and unity.

 When is the best time to travel to the DPRK?

 During national holidays is the best time to visit the DPRK as North Koreans really take their holidays seriously!
-Holidays come complete with mass dances in the square, fireworks and during larger occasions, military parades.
+Holidays come complete with mass dances in the square, fireworks, special exhibitions and performances, and during larger occasions, military parades.

 Travel to North Korea is now possible all year round due to changes in policy from the DPRK national tourism bureau.
 North Korea enjoys all four seasons.
 Spring and fall are probably the best times to travel, but each season offers its unique charm in the DPRK.
 It’s rainy season from July to the beginning of August in Korea.
 If you’re traveling during the rainy season, bring ponchos and umbrellas.
 We have tour options during all major holidays in North Korea.

 Is it safe to travel to the DPRK?

 We’ve been traveling to the DPRK and safely bringing tourists with us for over a decade.
 The DPRK boasts a very low crime rate and in our experience, the DPRK is an incredibly safe destination for tourists.
 We have not had any reported thefts or incidents on any of our tours and our local guides take good care to ensure the traveler’s safety and well-being.
 Despite recent political events, tourism is not affected and our staff maintains good relations with foreign embassies to monitor the safety of all of our tourists.
 See our blog posts “Effects of UN Sanctions and Political Threats on Travel” and “Is it Safe to Visit North Korea?” for more details.